SAP-samples/abap-platform-rap630/exercises/ex1/README.md

-## Exercise 1.3: Find the released RAP BO I_BankTP as a successor I_BankTP
+## Exercise 1.3: Find the released RAP BO I_BankTP as a successor of table BNKA
 [^Top of page](#)

 <details>